 Tu as peur qu'il ne parte.You're afraid he will leave.

 See also these lessons about expressions using the ne explétif:

-Sans que (+ ne explétif) + subjunctive (Le Subjonctif) = Without doing in French
+Sans que (+ ne explétif) + the subjunctive mood (Le Subjonctif) = Without doing in French

-À moins que + ne explétif + subjunctive (Le Subjonctif) = Unless you do in French
+À moins que + ne explétif + the subjunctive mood (Le Subjonctif) = Unless you do in French

-Avant que + ne explétif + subjunctive (Le Subjonctif) = Before I do in French
+Avant que + ne explétif + the subjunctive mood (Le Subjonctif) = Before I do in French

-De peur que + ne explétif + subjunctive (Le Subjonctif) = for fear that in French
+De peur que + ne explétif + the subjunctive mood (Le Subjonctif) = for fear that in French

 Want to make sure your French sounds confident?